fmacpro/horseman-article-parser/README.md

 }
 ```

-If you want to enable lighthouse analysis pass the following
+If you want to enable the advanced features you should pass the following

 ```
 var options = {
   url: "https://www.theguardian.com/politics/2018/sep/24/theresa-may-calls-for-immigration-based-on-skills-and-wealth",
-  lighthouse: {
-    enabled: true
-  }
-}
+  enabled: ['lighthouse', 'screenshot', 'links', 'sentiment', 'entities', 'spelling', 'keywords'] }
 ```